Rolls-Royce Phantom III: Bodywork

 Only the chassis and mechanical parts were made by Rolls-Royce.
 Car bodies were constructed and fitted by coachbuilders selected by owners or dealers, who might have cars built for showroom stock.
-Some of the most famous coachbuilders who produced bodies for Rolls-Royce cars are Barker, Park Ward, Mulliner, Hooper and Thrupp & Maberly.
-Body types as well as limousines included saloons, coupés, and convertibles.
+Some famous coachbuilders who produced bodies for Rolls-Royce cars are Barker, Park Ward, Mulliner, Hooper and Thrupp & Maberly.
+Body types and limousines included saloons, coupés, and convertibles.
 A handful of used cars have been converted to hearses and shooting brakes.

 Film and television appearances

-In 1964, more than 20 years after the end of production, the villainous Auric Goldfinger (played by Gert Fröbe) was driven by chauffeur Oddjob in a black and yellow Phantom III in the James Bond film Goldfinger, knowing that its great strength would be able to hold the weight of the vast amounts of gold that he smuggled around Europe.
+In 1964, 25 years after the end of production, the villainous Auric Goldfinger (played by Gert Fröbe) was driven by chauffeur Oddjob in a black and yellow Phantom III in the James Bond film Goldfinger, knowing that its great strength would be able to hold the weight of the vast amounts of gold that he smuggled around Europe.